Rohr: They're people, Fitch.

 - Bland-Name Product: Vicksburg Firearms.
 They dolled up a handgun with a 36 round magazine for the film.

 - Damsel Fight-and-Flight Response: Marlee hits the guy twice and, when he still catches her before she manages to escape, she stabs his leg with a piece of wood.

 - Decoy Protagonist: Deconstructed down to the core with a character who is introduced as a protagonist, and then promptly killed.

 - Good Is Not Nice: Subverted with Nicholas, but played straight with Marlee.
 She treats Rohr with the same disdain with which she treats Fitch.

-- Hidden Depths: Herman Grimes was almost booted off Jury Duty because of his blindness, but once he threw his knowledge of the law in the judge's face, he was accepted.
-It was this event that caused the Jury to vote him as Foreman.
+- Hidden Depths: Herman Grimes was almost excused from jury duty because of his blindness, but once he threw his knowledge of the law in the judge's face, he was accepted.
+It was this event that caused the jury to vote him as foreman.

 - Hollywood Law: Several examples are relied on for the plot.

 - Super Lawyer: Rankin Fitch.
 He's evil, has a command center filled with computer screens, and apparently capable of quickly breaking into encrypted files.

 - Dream Team: Wendell Rohr and the two conspiring protagonists.
 In real life, it would mean serious prison time if caught (just as with Hackman's own attempted jury tampering.)

 - Deus ex Machina Lawyer: The Hero lawyer only wins because one of the Super Lawyer's employees betrays him.